juvu/DayTrade-SwingTrade/TradingTechniques.md

 *  With a big account(30,000) is better to go short as it's  safer and better winning percentage, but with less reward.
 * If the chart has heaviest volume, treat it as a fresh chart
 * Watch list - Top percentage gainer
+* Don't over trade, and don't break the risk level

 |Strategy|Timeframe|
 |--|--|